GENIE-MC/Generator/src/scripts/production/python/README.md

 An example of a Submitter code is `eAScatteringGridSubmitter.py`.
 This code will launch the splines (for free nucleon and free nuclei) and electron scattering events.
 The options are:

 - version: Genie version number.
 Default `master`.
+- git-location: link to the github repository from which to clone GENIE-Generator.
+By default https://github.com/GENIE-MC/Generator is used.
 - git-branch: This is the name of the git branch you want to pull from the GENIE Generator repository.
 Default is master
 - cycle : defult 01
 - production: default routine_validation